 One of the most important pillars of social responsibility for Kuwait Pillars is the concern for human development, especially for national cadres.
-During the year 2020, some employees were registered to attend online training programs and lectures organized by the Union of Investment Companies and Kuwait Foundation for the Advancement of Sciences, as well as attending lectures at The Chartered Institute for Securities & Investment "CISI" and Institute of Banking Studies to increase their practical experience to advance to the advanced professional level, which contributes to Promote the national economy.
+During the year 2021, some employees were registered to attend the online course "Anti-Money Laundering and the Financial of Terrorism" at the Seattle International for Training Institute.
+Some employees were also registered to attend training programs and online lectures organized by Union of Investment Companies and Abdulaziz Hamad Al-Sager Center, as well as attending lectures at The Chartered Institute for Securities & Investment "CISI", to increase their practical experience to advance to the advanced professional level, which contributes to promote the national economy.